-With a view to delivering the best services to patients, healthcare companies are embracing technology trends to stay at par with the latest trends and market needs.
+With a view to delivering the best services to patients, healthcare companies are embracing technology trends to stay current with the latest trends and market needs.
 As customer services take a whole new approach, providers are keen to invest in automated tools to offer timely care services.
 In the digital age, patients expect faster responses from healthcare service providers.
 Delay in the same annoys customers, and the outcome is negative online reviews and damage to brand reputation.
-In a competitive market like healthcare, providers are in no mood to take a chance and so keeping patients happy is their ultimate goal.
+In a competitive market like healthcare, providers are in no mood to take a chance, so keeping patients happy is their ultimate goal.

 The chatbot is ideal for use if you really want to track your nutritional intake and reduce weight.
 If you have any food-related questions, the conversational messaging system answers them as well.

 Babylon, a subscription health service provider, enables patients to have a remote consultation with healthcare professionals and doctors.
 The user needs to download their app to communicate via text and video messaging.
 AI mostly drives the consultation provided through the app based on the patient’s medical history and general information on various medical aspects.
 If necessary, patients can have live video chats with a real doctor as well.

 The app is the symptom checker chatbot within the Babylon, which offers relevant information to the user based on symptoms.
 When the user reports disease symptoms to the app, the same is cross-checked against a vast database of diseases in the background to offer an appropriate solution.
 In 2017, even the UK National Health Service (NHS) used Babylon chatbot to dispense medical advice as part of a trial.

 During ill-health or sickness, people mostly Google their health symptoms to know the cause.
 However, not all of the information available on the Internet is reliable and accurate.
 The Buoy health chatbot assists patients in diagnosing their symptoms using an algorithm backed by medical data.